syseleven/project-config/README.md

   Syseleven's use.
 Apart from that anything goes (just pick a number that will insert your own script between the desired Syseleven scripts.

-Scripts in scripts.d may expect the following environment variables to be present:
+Scripts in bootstrap.d may expect the following environment variables to be present:

 * ``config_dir``          The directory this repository has been checked out to.
 * ``scripts_dir``         The directory the Syseleven provided bootstrap-scripts repository has been checked out to.